httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 host operators to instruct user agents to expect valid Signed Certificate Timestamps (SCTs) to be served on connections to these hosts.
-Expect-CT allows web host operators to discover misconfigurations in their Certificate Transparency deployments and ensure that misissued certificates accepted by UAs are discoverable in Certificate Transparency logs.
+Expect-CT allows web host operators to discover misconfigurations in their Certificate Transparency deployments.
+Further, web host operaters can use Expect-CT to ensure that, if a UA which supports Expect-CT accepts a misissued certificate, that certificate will be discoverable in Certificate Transparency logs.

 --- note_Note_to_Readers